mariodavid/sneferu/README.md

 The Interaction then goes ahead and performs the desired action on the target component.

-All interactions can be created via its Factory: `com.haulmont.sneferu.Interactions`.
+All interactions can be created via its Factory: `de.diedavids.sneferu.Interactions`.
 Normally from a readability point of view it once again makes sense to use static imports for them:

-`import static com.haulmont.sneferu.Interactions.*`
+`import static de.diedavids.sneferu.Interactions.*`

 There are two types of Interactions: